Create Schema

 Type Adapters

-When you use @@adapter, SQLiteNow generates adapter data classes that you must provide when creating the database.
+When you use adapter=custom annotation (or when you use custom type without specifying adapter), SQLiteNow generates adapter data classes that you must provide when creating the database.
 Based on the example above, this generates:

 class SampleDatabase(